bstadie/rl_starter_kit/2-basic-quest-cluster/README.md

 srun -N 1 -n 1 --account=p31777 --mem=12G --partition=short --time=00:40:00 --pty bash -l
 ```

 # Package management and Custom Packages

 The clusters provided by Quest do not contain all packages needed.
-While it is possible to run a job and install requ$
+While it is possible to run a job and install required packages every time, the installations will not be saved and will need to be reinstalled every time.
+One way to make sure jobs sent to SLURM will run more efficiently is by using development environments.
+These serve as a package manager that can be invoked in SLURM, which will not require reinstalling packages every run.

 NUQuest recommends using the `conda` environment using

 ```
 module load python-miniconda3/4.12.0